peter41122/carshair-assessment/README.md

     3. run the command  => cd android && gradlew \ ./gradlew  assembleRelease
     4. go to the {project director}\android\app\build\outputs\apk\releas
     5. install the {name}.apk file in any android device

+# FEEDBACK

+1. The Project took me 4 Days and Two Hours.

+2. The Required IMAGE API (lorem Piscum) is not in api format, and i did not know what do was not Clear.

+3. 6/10.

+4. If Given a Choice, I prefer a project-based assessment.